juanantonio284/my_python_notes/recursions/genSubsets_explanation.md

 # A Recursion to Generate Subsets From a List

+I have a list `L` with various elements, i.e. a set, and I'd like to find all possible subsets.
+The result will, itself, be a list (each subset is also expressed as a list).

-If I've got a list (say, of the integers 1, 2, 3, 4), I'd like to generate a list of all the subsets of that list.
+If, for example, I've got a list of the integers 1, 2, 3, and 4:

-The empty list will, itself, be a subset.
-The list that only contains 1 would be a subset (in fact, every list that contains a single number would be a subset).
-Other subsets would be lists of (1, 2), (1, 3), (1, 4), (2, 3), (2, 4), etc.
+The empty list is counted as a subset.
+The list that only contains the number 1 is a subset(in fact, every list that contains a single number would be a subset).
+Other subsets would be lists of ` (1, 2)`, `(1, 3)`, `(1, 4)`, `(2, 3)`, `(2, 4)`, etc.

+**The strategy** to generate all of the subsets of a list `L1` is to first generate all the subsets for a list that is smaller by one element (call this `L2`) and, later, add more subsets that include the element that was taken off.

 ## Code and explanation

-1. `if len(L) == 0: return [[]]` my base case is when there is nothing in the list.
-But I still get all possible subsets from it (i.e. just one empty list), and return the result: a list with an empty list inside.
+1. My base case is when there is nothing in the list.
+But I still get all possible subsets from it (i.e. just one empty list), and return the result—a list with an empty list inside.

-**The strategy is** to generate all of the subsets of a list `L1` except those that include the last element in the list.
-In other words, to find the subsets for a smaller list `L2` and, later, create more subsets that include the element that was taken off.
+`if len(L) == 0: return [[]]`

-2. So, the function is called recursively `smaller = genSubsets( L[ :-1] )`; and, in this call, the input passed is a new list `L2` that contains *everything but* the last element of `L1`.
+2. I re-call the function `smaller = genSubsets( L[ :-1] )` and, in this call, the input passed is a new list `L2` that contains *everything but* the last element of `L1`.
 The result of this call is assigned to `smaller`, and is a list of all possible subsets of `L1`, except those that would include the last element.

     - The mind trick here is that instead of looking at `smaller` as all the subsets of `L2` (which it is), you look at it as all the subsets of `L1`, except those that would include the